-On the pitch awards accumulated by Marksberry included an NCCAA first-team All-American nomination in 2001 after earning Honorable Mention accolades the year prior.
-He graduated in 2002 with a Bachelor of Science/Bachelor of Arts degree in Recreation and Sports, notching the highest grade point average among students in his major.
+On the pitch awards accumulated by Marksberry included an NCCAA All-America first team nomination in 2001 after earning honorable mention accolades the year prior.
+He graduated in 2002 with a Bachelor of Science/Bachelor of Arts degree in recreation and sports, notching the highest grade point average among students in his major.

 In order to stay at the top of his game at Union, Marksberry trained during the summers with the Botafogo FC in Riberao Preto, Brazil.
 Botafogo competes in the Campeonato Paulista which is the top professional soccer league in the Brazilian state of Sao Paulo.